lucasrocmoreira/Flexible-homeostasis/README.md

 ## RNA-seq analysis

-Pipeline for the analysis of RNA-seq data for the *Flexible homeostasis project*
+Pipeline for the analysis of RNA-seq data for the *Flexible Homeostasis Project*

 ***